- Disease Site

-Acoustic neuroma (also known as vestibular schwannoma, neurinoma, neuromas) is a benign tumour (non malignant) of the Schwann cells (insulating cells) that surround the vestibulocochlear (XIIth) cranial nerve.
+Acoustic neuroma (also known as vestibular schwannoma, neurinoma, neuromas) is a benign tumour of the Schwann cells that surround the vestibulocochlear (XIIth) cranial nerve.
 The XII nerve sits within the temporal bone in the skull.
-Acoustic neuroma is responsible for balance and hearing as it relays nerve impulses from the cochlea (the organ of hearing).
+Acoustic neuroma is responsible for balance and hearing as it relays nerve impulses from the cochlea.

 Below is an MRI scan image of a person who has developed an acoustic neuroma:

 Acoustic neuromas occur throughout the world.
-No ethnic groups are affected disproportionately.
-Symptomatic neuromas are estimated to effect 1 in every 3,500 to 5 in every million people.
-Acoustic neuromas more common in men and between the ages of 30-60 years.
+No ethnic groups are known to be affected disproportionately.
+Symptomatic neuromas are estimated to affect between 1 in every 3,500 to 5 in every million people.
+They are more common in men and between the ages of 30-60 years.

-The cause of acoustic neuroma is unknown.
+The cause is unknown.
 A small proportion of people also have neurofibromatosis type 2 (a hereditary condition).

 Acoustic neuromas are very slow growing.
-Acoustic neuromas generally originate within the internal auditory canal and may cause bony erosion as they expand.
-The acoustic neuroma tumour will compress the XIIth (vestibular cochlear) then VIIth (facial) cranial nerves and effect their function.
-A untreated acoustic neuroma tumour will protrude further into the brain and may eventually compromise other nerves and brainstem function.
+They generally originate within the internal auditory canal and may cause bony erosion as they expand.
+A neuroma will first compress the XIIth then VIIth cranial nerves.
+An untreated tumour will protrude into the cerebellopontine angle and may compress the Vth cranial nerve and eventually the brainstem.

-Prognosis of acoustic neuroma depends upon the size of the tumour and the extent of its growth.
-Most are fully resectable, however some acoustic neuroma symptoms may remain post operatively.
+Prognosis depends upon the size of the tumour and the extent of its growth.
+Most are fully resectable; however, some symptoms may remain post operatively.

 - Acoustic neuroma [online].
 Minneapolis, MN: University of Minnesota; 2002 [cited 11 August 2002].
 Available from: URL link